HistoricBridges.org Menu:

 Original / Full Size Photos

 A collection of overview photos that show the bridge and all three spans as a whole and general areas of the bridge.
-For the best visual immersion and full detail, or for use as a desktop background, this gallery presents the photos for this bridge in the original digital camera resolution.
+This gallery offers photos in the highest available resolution and file size in a touch-friendly popup viewer.

 Original / Full Size Photos

 Eastern span photo-documentation.
 A collection of detail photos that document the parts, construction, and condition of the bridge.
-For the best visual immersion and full detail, or for use as a desktop background, this gallery presents the photos for this bridge in the original digital camera resolution.
+This gallery offers photos in the highest available resolution and file size in a touch-friendly popup viewer.

 Original / Full Size Photos

 Middle span photo-documentation.
 A collection of detail photos that document the parts, construction, and condition of the bridge.
-For the best visual immersion and full detail, or for use as a desktop background, this gallery presents the photos for this bridge in the original digital camera resolution.
+This gallery offers photos in the highest available resolution and file size in a touch-friendly popup viewer.

 Original / Full Size Photos